zhaolucas/travelEx/README.md

 ## Features

-1. Best Price Finder: Compares prices for hotels and flights.
+1. Best Price Finder: Compares prices for hotels.
 2. Currency Converter: Easily converts to the desired currency.
 3. Responsive Design: Accessible on various devices.
 4. Persistent Data Storage: Remembers your searches and preferences.